robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 - One test case should be testing one thing.

-  - *Things* can be small (part of single feature) or large (end-to-end).
+  - *Things* can be small (part of a single feature) or large (end-to-end).

 - Select suitable abstraction level.

   - Use abstraction level consistently (single level of abstraction principle).
-  - Only include information that is relevant for the test case.
+  - Do not include unnecessary details on the test case level.

 - Two kinds of test cases:

-  - Workflow tests
+  - `Workflow tests`_
-  - Data-driven tests
+  - `Data-driven tests`_

 Workflow tests
 --------------

-- Generally has these phases:
+- Generally have these phases:

-  - Preconditions (optional, often in setup)
+  - Precondition (optional, often in setup)
   - Action (do something to the system)
-  - Verification (must have one!)
+  - Verification (validate results, mandatory)
   - Cleanup (optional, always in teardown to make sure it is executed)

 - Keywords describe what a test does.